 Passion, talent, and knowledge work in synergy to help you achieve success in your chosen field.
 One without the other, unfortunately, wouldn't let you get far enough.
 The first step in making your big entry into the fashion industry is to determine what you are really good at.
 Is it visualization, designing, styling, writing?
 This will help you understand where your true forte lies.
 Once you've done that, the next step would be to practice until you achieve desired progress because perfection is a myth.

-Create a Strong Portfolio to Showcase Your Skills
+Create a Strong Fashion Designing Portfolio to Showcase Your Skills

 Put up engaging content along with your work to attract more users to your page.
 Build strong connections that will not only help you get great freelance opportunities but also internships and jobs.
 It is a competitive world out there, and what will set you apart is individuality, which should reflect through your portfolio on every format.
-There are also many online courses that help you design and build a portfolio in design.
+Many online courses help you design and build a portfolio in fashion design.
 Make use of these resources and take your time building that portfolio that showcases your ability to transform that fashion hobby into a career.

 Dive into the Professional World

 When you join a professional work environment, you learn not just the works but also the practical tricks to sustain and perform better.
 It teaches you problem-solving skills, decision-making skills, negotiation skills, and other professional skills.
-All in all, it is a final finishing touch to your previous learning and skills, so you are ready to take it up as a full-fledged career.
+All in all, it is a final finishing touch to your previous learning and skills, so you are ready to take it up as a full-fledged career in fashion designing.

 Now, how can you do that?
 Here’s a quick checklist to tick off before you apply for that internship or freelance job.